top of page

 • Core stabilization exercises

-• Nerve mobility (nerve gliding) techniques
+• Nerve mobility or nerve gliding techniques when appropriate

 • Strengthening of the hips and gluteal muscles

-• Movement retraining for bending and lifting
+• Movement retraining for bending, lifting, squatting, and twisting

 These exercises help support the spine during movement and can improve tolerance to daily activities.
+Physiotherapy also helps reduce reliance on compensation patterns that may develop when the body avoids loading the irritated side.

 Massage Therapy

 Massage therapy may help address muscular tension that develops in response to spinal irritation or protective guarding.
+When a lumbar nerve root is irritated, the lower back, glutes, hips, hamstrings, and surrounding muscles may tighten in an attempt to protect the area.

 Treatment may include: